• Skip to primary navigation

 From a research perspective, positive parenting overlaps quite a lot with one of the 3 classic parenting styles identified by researcher Diane Baumrind: authoritative parenting.
 In her seminal work on parenting styles, she categorized parenting into 3 main styles:

-• Permissive parenting: parents provide a lot of emotional support but few or no boundaries or rules.
+- Permissive parenting: parents provide a lot of emotional support but few or no boundaries or rule

 What are some long-term parenting goals that can be achieved through positive parenting?

 Like the authoritative approach, positive parenting finds that happy medium between strict, dictatorial-style and permissive, “anything goes” parenting.
-For me, positive parenting is important because it helps us focus on 4 real-life goals that I really value and have come to appreciate more fully as my kids have grown.
+For me, this is important because it helps us focus on 4 real-life goals that I really value and have come to appreciate more fully as my kids have grown.

 Emotional self-regulation